-Why We Love Asheville
+Why We Love Asheville, North Carolina

 Asheville is full of fun, nature and good eats — and it’s an easy three-hour drive from Atlanta.
 Don’t miss these things to do on your next visit.

-Launching point to Great Hiking Trails
+Launching Point to Great Hiking Trails

 Craggy Gardens (40 minutes north on the Blue Ridge Parkway) leads to a summit trail just past the Visitors Center that’s easy enough for preschoolers.
 The benches in lookout viewing spots at the summit let you take in the mountain vistas.